 Community Roots is hiring:

-A learning specialist for our elementary school (K-5) site.
-This position is for immediate start.
+A learning specialist for our elementary school site.
+The position will start in March 2018.

 Learning Specialist Role Description